🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 """

-# 1. initialize DVC
+# 1. Initialize DVC

 dvc init

-# 2. data of additional
+# 2. Add the data

 dvc add data/raw/dataset.csv